-As the Coordinator appointed by the State Government to deliver WA’s container deposit scheme, Containers for Change, WARRRL is inviting interested community groups, charities, social enterprises, not-for-profits, service organisations and businesses to apply to become a Refund Point; and/or to express interest in becoming a Logistics and/or Processing Provider.
+As the Coordinator appointed by the State Government to deliver WA’s container deposit scheme, Containers for Change, WARRRL is inviting interested community groups, charities, social enterprises, not-for-profits, service organisations and businesses to apply to become a Refund Point.

 An important part of the Scheme is the establishment and operation of Refund Points across the State, to accept the return of eligible beverage containers and facilitate customer refunds of 10c per eligible container.

 Collecting eligible containers deposited by members of the public and charity organisations.

 Facilitate customer refunds of 10c per eligible container returned.

 Connecting with the community to ensure awareness and understanding of the Scheme.

 If you have already registered interest, APPLY NOW

 Donation Points allow the general public, community and organisations to donate their containers as a means of fundraising.

 Charities, community groups, sporting groups and the like may also wish to participate in the scheme as a Donation Point.